doug-101/TreeTag/assets/help/tree_view.md

 node or no node, all leaf nodes will be searched.
 Note that searching is not available if a leaf node is being shown.
 The search view menu can be used to set the search method to a phrase, keywords or regular expressions.
 Note that only regular expressions are case sensitive.
+The menu can also select between searching in a specific field, in all fields, or in all output.
 As a string is typed in the top bar, matching nodes will be shown in the main view.
 Tapping/clicking on a resulting node will select it and show its full output, with the matching text highlighted.
 The last node selected when leaving the search view will become current in the detail view and expanded in the tree.
 There is also a replace option in the menu when searching by phrase or regular expression.
 When searching with regular expressions, adding "$1", "$2", etc. in the replacement string will substitute matching groups from the search results.

 The hamburger (three lines) menu includes commands for the configuration editor, the settings view and the undo list, all described in subsequent